Mathematical Foundations of Distributionally Robust Multistage Optimization: Summary

 \section{Summary}

-The literature suggests various approaches towards constructing multistage counterparts of distributionally robust functionals.
-Although natural in some sense, this paper exposes that the respective nested and conditional distributionally robust approaches could be very different.
+The literature suggests various approaches towards constructing multistage counterparts of distributionally robust functionals. \begin{rev}One approach is to use the “static” functional $\R$ which is not adjusted to the dynamics of the decision process.
+The other approach, now routinely used in the risk averse stochastic optimization, is to employ nested formulations of the corresponding risk measures.
+In such an approach the risk is controlled at every stage of the decision process while the total value of the corresponding objective function is irrelevant. \end{rev} Although natural in some sense, this paper exposes that the respective nested \emph{distributionally robust} approach could be very different.
 It is demonstrated that in the case of the rectangular setting, which is important from an application perspective, both approaches are equivalent.

 We investigate the foundations by addressing the individual features, the major differences and particularly the relevance of conditioned risk functionals for multistage stochastic optimization.